-Carefully rinse out the mixture with clean, hot water and dry thoroughly with a towel or wine decanter brush.
+Carefully rinse out the mixture with water and air dry thoroughly with a towel or decanter brush.
 Use a very absorbent cloth and replace the cloth often to ensure it is absorbing water and not just spreading water around the inside of the decanter.

 Depending on the crystal’s cloudiness, you may need to perform these steps a few times.
 You can switch between the dishwashing detergent and vinegar as needed.
-Make sure to use hot water, but not boiling hot water, to prevent breakage or other damage to the delicate crystal.
+Ensure to use hot but not boiling water to prevent breakage or other damage to the delicate crystal.

-To prevent this from happening in the future, make sure you clean your wine decanter thoroughly after each use and don’t let the wine sit in the decanter for too long.
+To prevent this from happening in the future, clean your decanter thoroughly after each use and don’t let the wine sit in the decanter for too long.
 Also, try to store the decanter in a clean, dry place where it is the least likely to come in contact with dust and dirt.

-Keeping your wine decanter looking new is to remember to dry it properly each time you wash it.
-Keep in mind that you should never put it in a dishwasher; if you haven’t let the wine decanter sit out too long with wine in it, you can usually get away with just a simple soak to clean it after each use.
-Then use a cloth or maybe a wine-decanter stand or wine-decanter brush if your restaurant has one.
+Keeping your decanter looking new is to remember to air dry it correctly each time you wash it.
+Remember that you should never put it in a dishwasher; if you haven’t let the decanter sit out too long with wine, you can usually get away with a simple soak to clean it after each use.
+Then use a cloth or maybe a decanter drying stand or wine-decanter brush if your restaurant has one.